 The nicotine in tobacco negatively influences beard growth because it does not allow the hair’s proteins to work correctly.
 As a consequence, the cuticle will dry out, and the hair becomes more fragile.

 What foods can we consume to accelerate beard growth?
 One of the main causes of scarce beard hair growth is hormonal, due to a lack of testosterone or an excess of estrogens.

 To regulate our hormonal levels and encourage hair growth, I recommend eating green leafy vegetables like cabbage and lettuce and endive.
 You should also include nuts, eggs, avocado, and garlic in your diet.

 Another great tip is to include products with biotin in your diet.
 Vitamins that contain biotin are commonly known as Vitamins B7, B8, and H. You can incorporate these vitamins into your diet through vitamin supplements or through foods that contain them (egg yolk, meat, beer, milk).

-I do not recommend eating raw egg-white to absorb biotin because the raw egg-white binds with the biotin in the stomach, reducing its absorption.
+I do not recommend eating raw egg-white to absorb biotin because the raw egg-white bind with the stomach’s biotin, reducing its absorption.

 Nuts are also a great source of biotin (B7, vitamin B3, and B5), and it is also found in chicken, fish, beef, dairy, and avocado.
-You can find Vitamin B9 in cereals, nuts, and leafy vegetables.
+In addition, you can find Vitamin B9 in cereals, nuts, and leafy vegetables.

 Eating these foods will help stimulate your hair growth.
 If you consume a good amount of these vitamins, it will help your facial hair develop thicker and longer.